Credits

 Introduction to data warehouses and multidimensional databases.
 SQL Extensions for OLAP

-Programming in Java and JDBC.
+Programming in Python and DataFrames.
 Considerations and quality criteria in the design and implementation of programs that access databases.

 Stages in the design of a database.
 Introduction to the understanding of simple UML conceptual models.
 Translation of simple UML conceptual models to relational model databases